python/devguide/internals/interpreter.rst

 The first task of the interpreter is to decode the bytecode instructions.
 Bytecode is stored as an array of 16-bit code units (``_Py_CODEUNIT``).
 Each code unit contains an 8-bit ``opcode`` and an 8-bit argument (``oparg``), both unsigned.
-In order to make the bytecode format independent of the machine architecture when stored on disk, ``opcode`` is always the first byte and ``oparg`` is always the second byte.
+In order to make the bytecode format independent of the machine byte order when stored on disk, ``opcode`` is always the first byte and ``oparg`` is always the second byte.
 Macros are used to extract the ``opcode`` and ``oparg`` from a code unit (``_Py_OPCODE(word)`` and ``_Py_OPARG(word)``).
 Some instructions (e.g. ``NOP`` or ``POP_TOP``) have no argument -- in this case we ignore ``oparg``.